gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

 ---

+## We will cover

-- Creating a simple callback event [done]
+- Creating a simple callback event
-- Scheduling events [done]
+- Scheduling events
-- Other SimObjects as parameters [done]
+- Other SimObjects as parameters
-- GoodByeExampleFlag and CompoundFlag(GreetExampleFlag, HelloExampleFlag, GoodByeExampleFlag) [done]
+- GoodByeExampleFlag and CompoundFlag(GreetExampleFlag, HelloExampleFlag, GoodByeExampleFlag)
-- Hello/Goodbye example with buffer [why?]
+- Hello/Goodbye example with buffer

 ---